 Using a Horizontal vs. a Vertical Rack PDU

-While use of vertical PDUs, or vertical rack power distribution units, has become nearly ubiquitous in today’s data center, they are not the only game in town.
+While the use of vertical PDUs, or vertical rack power distribution units, has become nearly ubiquitous in today’s data center, they are not the only game in town.
 Since we have been getting a lot of questions lately about Horizontal rack PDUs, we thought it would be useful to take moment to pause and reflect on our counterpart from the other axis.

 Besides orientation, the most obvious difference between the two rack mount power strips is that of space – outlet space to be exact.
-Since the typical horizontal PDU fills 1 to 2U gaps, the number of outlets available is limited to the width of the rack, or the number of U spaces you are willing to part with.
+Since the typical horizontal PDU fills 1 to 2U gaps, the number of outlets available is limited to the width of the rack or the number of U spaces you are willing to part with.

 And sometimes, giving up rack space is about as appealing as anchovy-flavored toothpaste.